AbdulazizThCs/Robot-Control-Website/README.md

 5. `db.php` -> Manages database connection to MySQL (XAMPP)

 6. `style.css` -> Contains modern design and styling rules for the web UI

+7. `robot-arm-db.sql` -> SQL script to create and initialize database with required tables

 # How to Use